-The following table describes the filters provided by the WebLogic XML Streaming API.
+Table B-2 describes the filters provided by the WebLogic XML Streaming API.
 They are part of the weblogic.xml.stream.util package.

-Table 9-2 Filters Provided by WebLogic XML Streaming API
+Table B-2 Filters Provided by WebLogic XML Streaming API

-Name of Filter Description Sample Usage TypeFilter Filter an XML stream based on specified event types, such as XMLEvent.START_ELEMENT, XMLEvent.END_ELEMENT, and so on.
-See "Determining the Specific XMLEvent Type" on page B-10 for full list of event types. new TypeFilter (XMLEvent.START_ELEMENT XMLEvent.END_ELEMENT XMLEvent.CHARACTER_DATA) TypeFilter takes an integer bitmask as input; you OR the values to create this bitmask, as shown in the sample.
-NameFilter Filter an XML stream based on the name of an element in the XML document. new NameFilter ("Book")
+Name of Filter Description Sample Usage

+TypeFilter Filter an XML stream based on specified event types, such as XMLEVENT.START_ELEMENT, XMLEVENT.END_ELEMENT, and so on.
+See Section B.3.7, "Determining the Specific XMLEvent Type" for a full list of event types.
+TypeFilter takes an integer bitmask as input; you OR the values to create this bitmask, as shown in the new TypeFilter (XMLEvent.START_ELEMENT XMLEvent.END_ELEMENT XMLEvent.CHARACTER_DATA)

+sample.